-The preparation of financial statements and related disclosures in conformity with U.S. generally accepted accounting principles ("GAAP") and the Company's discussion and analysis of its financial condition and operating results require the Company's management to make judgments, assumptions and estimates that affect the amounts reported.
+The preparation of financial statements and related disclosures in conformity with U.S. GAAP and the Company's discussion and analysis of its financial condition and operating results require the Company's management to make judgments, assumptions and estimates that affect the amounts reported.
 Management bases its estimates on historical experience and on various other assumptions it believes to be reasonable under the circumstances, the results of which form the basis for making judgments about the carrying values of assets and liabilities.
 Actual results may differ from these estimates, and such differences may be material.
 Management believes the Company's critical accounting estimates are those related to impairment of long-lived assets, impairment of investments, revenue recognition and collectibility of operating lease receivables.
-Management to make judgments abecuse they are both important to the portrayal of the Company's financial condition and operating results, and they require management to make judgments and related disclosures with the Audit Committee of the Company's Board of Directors.
+Management considers these estimates critical because they are both important to the portrayal of the Company's financial condition and operating results, and they require management to make judgments about the Audit Committee of the Company's Board of Directors.

 Our Annual Report on Form 10-K for the year ended December 31, 2021 contains a discussion of our critical accounting estimates in the Management's Discussion and Analysis of Financial Condition and Results of Operations section.
-There have been no material changes to these estimates during the three months ended March 31, 2022, other than discussed below.
+There have been no material changes to these estimates during the three months and six months ended June 30, 2022, other than discussed below.